-We at The Centergy Project are convinced that families, schools, and communities are collectively responsible for growing within our children/students the tenets of hope and resilience: a sense of optimism, worth, belonging, and purpose.
+We at The Centergy Project are convinced that families, schools, and communities are collectively responsible for growing within our children/students the tenets of hope and resilience: a sense of optimism, worth, belonging, purpose, and self-regulation.

 Here are a few questions to prompt your thinking.
 Feel free to answer some, all, or give us something else altogether.